Holgermueller/Holgermueller/README.md

 ### Hi there, I'm Holger 👋

-I'm a full-stack web developer, specializing in front-end development, and UX/UI designer living in Batesville, Arkansas, but I'm originally from the Hudson Valley in NY.
-I've also spent several years in Minneapolis, MN where I endured the beligerent Minnesota winters.
+I'm a full-stack web developer, specializing in front-end development and UX/UI design living in Batesville, Arkansas, but I'm originally from the Hudson Valley in New York.
+I've also lived in Saint Paul and Minneapolis, MN where I endured the beligerent Minnesota winters for several years.
 I enjoy reading, watching movies, writing, listening to music, exercising, spending time with my wife, and drawing.

 - 😄 Pronouns: He/Him